Users, Groups, Roles and Privileges

 The new Redshift privileges are much more consequential, however - but now it’s surprise time, or maybe not such a surprise; the way they are arranged and the way you use them is completely different to how the existing privileges are arranged.

-Now what’s really interesting here is what we can see of the implementation.
+What’s really interesting here is what we can see of the implementation.

 (Please note the code you see here is nothing like the code you get from Redshift, for this view; I have completely reformatted the code, moving it largely but not quite fully (some adaptations to deal with the exigencies of this particular code) to my own style, which makes it readable.
 I would note I’ve removed very large numbers of unnecessary brackets, as well as unnecessary quoting of function names, unnecessary casts and so on, which which makes me think the author is an automated tool of some kind.
-Be aware you cannot run this code, as the system tables pg_role and pg_identity are accessible only to the AWS root user, rdsdb.)
+Be aware also you cannot run the code here, as the system tables pg_role and pg_identity are accessible only to the AWS root user, rdsdb.)

 select